 Elynor Backstedt was born to be a cyclist inheriting some serious cycle racing genes.
 Her father, Magnus, won the Paris-Roubaix classic in 2004, in addition to stage wins in the both the Tour de France and Giro D’Italia, whilst her mother, Megan, competed for Wales at the Commonwealth Games – so it’s no surprise she was brought up riding a bike.

 Elynor is an impressive up and coming cyclist on the track as well as on the road, winning bronze in the Junior World Time Trial Championships in 2018.
-Building on from this success, Elynor won both the GC at EPZ Omloop van Borsele and U19 Gent-Wevelgem before taking home gold at the National Junior Track Champs in both the Madison and Individual Pursuit, and most recently a silver medal in the World Junior Track Champs in the Madison this summer, along with a silver in the Individual Pursuit and bronze in the Team Pursuit.
-She has continued her stellar season winning a bronze medal in the Junior Time Trial at the World Road Champs in Yorkshire, and a 5th place in the Road race.
+Building on from this success, Elynor won both the GC at EPZ Omloop van Borsele and U19 Gent-Wevelgem before taking home gold at the National Junior Track Champs in both the madison and individual pursuit, and most recently a silver medal in the World Junior Track Champs in the madison in 2019, along with a silver in the individual pursuit and bronze in the team pursuit.
+She has continued her stellar season winning a bronze medal in the Junior Time Trial at the World Road Champs in Yorkshire, and a 5th place in the road race.

-Having been a key member of the GB Junior Academy and Storey Racing, Elynor is very excited to be a part of the Trek Segafredo team.
+Having been a key member of the GB Junior Academy and Storey Racing, Elynor is now very excited to be a part of the Trek Segafredo team.
 Unfortunately a broken leg hampered her 2020 season, but she is training to be faster and stronger for a successful 2021.

 Off the bike Elynor is a rider known for both her mental and physical strength, not only through gaining priceless insights from her father, but also completing school while riding and training full time.
-Her motivation is second to none and she certainly has an exciting future in the world of women’s cycling, moving ahead to the dream of becoming professional.
+Her motivation is second to none and she certainly has an exciting future in the world of women’s cycling.